salrashid123/fhe/README.md

 Just a simple C# application that calculates the closest driver to a rider using Homomorphic Encryption.

-This sample uses `C#` Microsoft SEAL Library to perform the distance calculation under encryption:
+This sample uses both `C#` Microsoft SEAL Library and Golang `lattigo` to perform the distance calculation under encryption:

 1. On startup a Rider is assigned a random `(x1, y1)` coordinate in a `1000x1000` grid
 2. Rider generates homomorphic publickey, secretkey:  `pk`, `sk`